Two-Way Street of Misunderstanding: The Double Empathy Problem

 Most of the time, this system works well enough.
 When we share a lot of common ground, similar cultures, experiences, or social norms, our assumptions have a higher chance of being accurate.
 We can communicate with ease because our maps of the world are drawn with similar symbols.

-The Amplification in Groups: Ingroups and Outgroups
+Amplification: Ingroups and Outgroups

 In the process of aligning with our ingroup, we unconsciously distance ourselves from those we perceive as different, the outgroups.
-We anticipate that interactions with them will be fraught with misunderstanding and conflict.
+We anticipate that interactions with them will be full of misunderstanding and conflict.
 This creates a vicious cycle: by avoiding them, we never get the chance to update our assumptions, and our boxes for them become more simplistic and stereotyped.
 Groups become echo chambers, reinforcing their own shared perceptions and deepening the divide with those outside.

 The Autistic Experience: A Mismatch of Maps

-The unspoken rules that govern neurotypical social interaction, the subtle body language, the implied meanings, the prioritization of social harmony over blunt truth, are often a foreign language.
+The unspoken rules that govern neurotypical social interaction, the subtle body language, the implied meanings, the prioritisation of social harmony over blunt truth, are often a foreign language.
 Autistic communication, which tends to value precision, literal accuracy, and passionate deep dives into interests, is frequently misinterpreted through a neurotypical lens.

-- A literal statement is seen as naive or pedantic.
+• A literal statement is seen as naive or pedantic.

-- Averted eye contact (often a tool for managing sensory overload) is mistaken for dishonesty or disinterest.
+• Averted eye contact (often a tool for managing sensory overload) is mistaken for dishonesty or disinterest.

-- A passionate expression of a strong sense of justice is labelled as rigid or disruptive.
+• A passionate expression of a strong sense of justice is labelled as rigid or disruptive.

 This is known as the Double Empathy Problem: the communication breakdown is mutual.
 The neurotypical group finds it just as difficult to understand the autistic individual as vice versa.
 The group, seeking to maintain its cohesion, will often side with the familiar neurotypical narrative, leaving the autistic person isolated and forced to either camouflage their true self (a exhausting process called masking) or be pushed to the sidelines.

 Moving Beyond the Box: So, what’s the way forward?
-The goal cannot be to stop categorizing, it’s how our brains are wired.
+The goal cannot be to stop categorising, it’s how our brains are wired.
 The solution is to become conscious of our boxes and hold them lightly.

 Practice Metacognition: Actively ask yourself, “What assumptions am I making about this person?
 How might my ‘map’ be different from theirs?”